Connect with us

 Lastly, Christie said that Banyan has seen its share value rise in recent days.

-“We’re one of the few juniors that have seen our share price go up,” said Christie.
+“We’re one of the few juniors that have seen our share price go up,” Christie said.

 Noteworthy past attendees of the VRIC include former Canadian Prime Minister Stephen Harper and Mexico’s former President Felipe Calderón.